b30ma/Assessment-LoadBalanceProject/app1/README.md

 # Sample APP 1

 ## instructions to run
-* run npm install
+- docker build -t app1 .
-* run node server
+- docker run -p 5001:5000 -d app1
-* App 1 will run on localhost:5001
+- App1 should be running on localhost:5001